 Coutts & Co (Monaco), George V, 14 avenue de Grande-Bretagne, Monte Carlo, MC98000.

 1.1 The Bank’s business model is limited to the extent described in 1.2 and 1.3 below.
-Accordingly it is the Bank’s view that the research material described below in 1.3 is offered on an independent and objective basis and such conflicts as may arise are effectively managed by the policies set out in 1.4 – 1.8, in accordance with the requirements of the Financial Services Authority (FSA).
+Accordingly it is the Bank’s view that the research material described below in 1.3 is offered on an independent and objective basis and such conflicts as may arise are effectively managed by the policies set out in 1.4 – 1.8, in accordance with the requirements of the Financial Conduct Authority (FCA).

 1.2 The nature of the Bank’s business model is such that that the bank does not :-